QingyangKong/knowledge-dump/Specifications/Git/merge vs rebase.md

 ```

 ## Rebase
-While merge is straight-forward to use and understand, it has some problems.
+While merge is straight-forward to use and understand, there are some issues when scenario got a little bit difficult.

-It may mess up your git logs.
-Assume that the project is pretty hot and changes are committed to the master branch by other developers, you cannot just finish your development and merge your branch into master.
-You have to first get changes on master happens after you create your branch and add them to your branch and then merge your branch to master.
+Merge may mess up your git logs.
+Think about a pretty hot project, a lot of developers commit changes to master branch.
+You cannot just finish your development and merge your branch into master because current master might has changes not included in your branch.
+The process is: 1.
+Merge changes on master committed after you create your branch.
+2. push your change to the master branch.

-In the scenario, `rebase` is useful.
+In above scenario, `rebase` is useful.
 Let take an example:
 ### 1. Initiate a new git repo, and create a file and commit it and then check log.
 ```shell
 git init